brentkearney/workshops/README.md

    The first time the database container is run, databases and database accounts will be created via the script at ./db/pg-init/init-user-db.sh.
 It uses the environment variables that you set in docker-compose.yml.
 4. Edit the lib/tasks/ws.rake file to change default user account information, setting your own passwords.
+5. If you want your instance to be accessible at a domain, edit nginx.conf.erb to change `server_name YOUR.HOSTNAME.COM;`.
-5. Run `docker-compose up` (or possibly `docker build .` first).
+6. Run `docker-compose up` (or possibly `docker build .` first).
-6. Login to the web interface (http://localhost) with your admin account, and visit /settings (click the drop-down menu in the top-right and choose "Settings").
+7. Login to the web interface (http://localhost) with your admin account, and visit /settings (click the drop-down menu in the top-right and choose "Settings").
 Update the Site settings with your preferences.

 After the first time you run it, you will pobably want to edit the entrypoint.sh script, and comment out some of it, such as creating the gemset, adding default settings, and creating admin accounts.
 Change the `bundle install` to `bundle update`.

+The config files are setup to run Rails in development mode.
+If you would like to change it to production, edit the entrypoint.sh to change all of the `RAILS_ENV=development` statements, and the Passengerfile.json `"environment": "development"` line.

 ### License: